sprnva/docs/app/views/update/v1.x/migration.md

 - insert the views schema

 ### Rollback
 This will rollback 1 step down base on last batch number.
+This will use the `"down"` option in your migration file.
+This is how the rollback button process the migration:
 - ensure database repository exist
 - we get the completed migrations on our database repository base on the last batch number
 - then we build the schema of the completed migrations
 - after that, we remove the migrations from the database repository

 ### Make
 This will add a new migration file base on the default migration stub.
+Migration stub contains the scaffolding of the migration file.
 ```php
 ${{ varName }} = [
 	"mode" => "",